 That kind of change terrifies Sally, already afraid of love.
 Without telling Cliff, she aborts the baby.
 He feels betrayed.
 He also feels the losses Sally can’t and won’t feel.

-Hitler’s infiltration of Berlin along with invasions of psychological fear is the undoing of them all:
+Hitler’s infiltration of Berlin along with invasions of psychological fear is the undoing of all:

 Schneider, the German, remains a spinster, a reflection not only of her fear of Nazi powers, but also her long-time belief that love isn’t in the cards for her.

 Schultz, the Jew, is in denial.
-He’s a German after all.
+He’s a German.
 How could he be treated differently than other Germans?
 But, he lets go of Schneider.
 What choice does he have?
 He already knows loss.

 Cliff, the American writer, is the only one that gets out of Berlin, having suffered loss too in his time there.